lukejacksonn/hyperapp-wiki/API.md

 [View online](http://codepen.io/jbucaran/pen/zNxZLP).

 Actions can cause [[Side Effects]] too, e.g. writing to a database, sending requests to servers, etc. These are often asynchronous and produce no return value.
 Optionally, an action may return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-This allows you to chain actions using [.then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or use [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions.
+This allows chaining of actions using [.then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or use [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions.

 ### subscriptions